lachlan-00/ampache-scripts/README.md

 # ampache-scripts
 GPLv3 <http://www.gnu.org/licenses/>

-There are two scripts in the project with separate uses:
+There are three scripts in the project with separate uses:
  * mysql-connection.py
      Insert data from Last.fm into your ampache database

  * get_files_from_mysql.py
      Query ampache database for top rated songs and copy to desired path

+ * merge-with-rhythmbox.py
+     Insert play totals and ratings into rhythmbox using Ampache queries as a master source.

 REQUIREMENTS
 ------------